-Description of option The objective of the course is to provide students with an understanding of this area of law, together with the ability to subject it to critical legal and economic analysis.
-The course aims to cover the main substantive laws relating to competition within the EC, including the control of monopoly and oligopoly; merger control; anti-competitive agreements; and other anti-competitive practices.
-The emphasis is placed predominantly on EU competition law to reflect the importance it assumes in practice.
-UK competition law is also taught, both because of its value in providing a comparative study of two systems of competition law and because of its importance to the UK practitioner.
-The antitrust laws of the USA and competition laws of other jurisdictions are also referred to by way of comparison.
+The objective of the course is to explore these challenges and provide students with an understanding of competition law, together with the ability to subject it to critical legal and economic analysis.
+The course aims to cover the main substantive laws relating to competition within the EU, including the control of monopoly and oligopoly; merger control; anti-competitive agreements; and other anti-competitive practices.